 Many families know for years that something is going on with a loved one.
-But the official diagnosis of idiopathic, typical Parkinson’s disease (PD) can still come as a shock, often misclassified as denial.
+But the official diagnosis of Describes a disease or condition for which the cause is unknown., typical Parkinson’s disease (PD) can still come as a shock, often misclassified as denial.
 People often ask:

 - How can the doctor know for sure?